[ Printer Friendly Version ] [ Report Abuse ]

-He had been pacing in his room for what could have been hours, as he tried to think of a way that they could deal with the situation that had presented itself, and so far nothing had come to mind.
-He was well and truly screwed.
+Louis had been pacing in his room, for what could have been hours, trying desperately to think of a way out of this mess.
+So farfar, nothing had come to mind.
+They were well and truly screwed.

-As he made his way quietly down to the bottom of the stairs, he heard two voices talking to each other.
-He recognised his sisters immediately and walked towards the kitchen, where the source of their laughter was coming from.
+As Louis made his way quietly down to the bottom of the stairs, he heard two voices talking to each other.
+Louis felt relief fill him as he recognised his sister’s voices immediately and walked towards the kitchen, where the source of their laughter was coming from.

-“Oh Dommie,” his eldest sister Victoire giggled.
-She was sat on top of the kitchen counter, a bag of crisps in her hands, her long blonde hair had fallen out of its ponytail and her red lipstick had been smeared across her cheek, as though she had rubbed it with her hand.
+“Oh, Dommie.”
+His eldest sister Victoire giggled as he entered the room.
+Victoire was sat on top of the kitchen counter, a bag of crisps in her hands as she swayed slightly.Herslightly.
+Her long blonde hair had fallen out of its ponytail, and her red lipstick had been smeared across her cheek.

 Dominique, his other sister, was attempting to climb onto the other kitchen counter and was failing miserably, causing her to fall onto the floor and let out a loud laugh.
 Her short darker blonde hair was sticking up at weird angles and she seemed to have a few crisps sticking out of it.